michauhl/RBPBench/README.md

 Note that we again use a regex, which conveniently allows us to check enrichment and co-occurrences of this regex in all input datasets.
 Also note that many of the generated batch statistics and plots are independent of motif hit statistics, i.e., they rather look at genomic annotations, occupied genes, or sequence content of input regions.
-This makes `rbpbench batch` a great solution for comparing a large number of existing CLIPseq datasets to a specific dataset of your interest (e.g., derived from CLIPseq or similar protocols), to quickly check for differences and similarities between the datasets.
+This makes `rbpbench batch` a great solution for comparing a large number of existing CLIP-seq datasets to a specific dataset of your interest (e.g., also derived from CLIP-seq or similar protocols), to quickly check for differences and similarities between the datasets.
-The output results folder again contains several table files (e.g. the hit statistics files used as inputs to `rbpbench compare`, [details](#hit-statistics-table-files)), as well the HTML report file `report.rbpbench_batch.html`, containing various comparative plots and statistics.
+The output results folder again contains several table files (e.g., the hit statistics files used as inputs to `rbpbench compare`, [details](#hit-statistics-table-files)), as well the HTML report file `report.rbpbench_batch.html`, containing various comparative plots and statistics.
-For the example call above, the following statistics and plots are output in the HTML report file:
+For the example call above, the following statistics and plots are included in the HTML report file:

 1. Input datasets sequence length statistics table
 2. Input datasets exon-intron overlap statistics table